What is the Best Coffee Maker?

 What Makes Good Coffee?

-In other words, if you weren't using a coffee maker to brew your coffee, what are the key components to making coffee taste great?
+if you weren't using a coffee maker to brew your coffee, what would be the key components to making great-tasting coffee?

 Freshly Roasted Coffee

 Most of the coffee that's consumed in the world is not fresh.